thomasgalvin/BlogJsSolution/README.md

 This project is designed to test your skills as a front-end web developer, using the same tools and technologies our team employs on a daily basis.

-The goal is pretty simple.
-The project includes a Java-based web service which exposes a REST API for a blog.
+This project includes a Java-based web service which exposes a REST API for a blog.
 The API itself is pretty simple; it doesn't even authenticate users.

 The goal of this exercise is to create a basic blog application, capable of: